 Press Release: New PMW book reveals systematic hate speech, veneration of terror by the PA even during peace process

-NEW BOOK REVEALS SYSTEMATIC HATE SPEECH, VENERATION OF TERROR BY PALESTINIAN AUTHORITY
+PMW's NEW BOOK REVEALS SYSTEMATIC HATE SPEECH, VENERATION OF TERROR BY PALESTINIAN AUTHORITY DURING THE PEACE PROCESS

-"Deception: Betraying the Peace Process" catalogues and contextualizesthe PA's numerous violations of commitments to peace process,reveals flagrant messages of hate;
+"Deception: Betraying the Peace Process" by Itamar Marcus and Nan Jacques Zilberdik,catalogues and contextualizes the PA's numerous violations of commitments to the peace process, and reveals flagrant messages of hate.

 NEW YORK, December 6, 2011 - Palestinian Media Watch (PMW), an Israeli research institute studying Palestinian society and its leadership through its Arabic language media, today announced the release of Deception: Betraying the Peace Process, a new book describing the systematic hate speech used by the Palestinian Authority (PA) even as they portray themselves to the world as pursuing peace.